schwarzichet/schwarzichet.github.io/docs/game/2020/README.md

 # 2020

-This is for 2020's games
+This is for 2020's games.